k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 ### Thinking

 We can easily notice some vulnerabilities in those functions.

-First, the blacklist on `is_url_scheme_allowed()` is kinda bad can easily bypass using `url=<space>file`.
-Base on that, we can read the Fernet key at `/proc/self/environ` which contains all the environment variables for the current process.
-We can read it by calling an Exception
+First, the blacklist in `is_url_scheme_allowed()` is weak and can be easily bypassed using `url=<space>file`.
+Based on that, we can read the Fernet key at `/proc/self/environ`, which contains all the environment variables for the current process.
+We can read it by triggering an exception:
 ```python
     except Exception:
         return f"Error loading recipe.
 Please check:\n{encrypted_recipe}", 500